krlawrence/graph/book/README.md

 **LATEST NEWS:**
+- [Apr-2-2023] Many exciting new features have been added to TinkerPop/Gremlin in the 3.6.x line of updates.
+This will require quite a few updates to the manuscript.
+As a start, two tracking issues are being used for the key features that need adding - see [#115](https://github.com/krlawrence/graph/issues/115) and [#240](https://github.com/krlawrence/graph/issues/240).
+These issues include updates from both the 3.5.x and 3.6.x lines.
 - [May-4-2022] The latest preview draft of revision 283 (TP 3.5.2) is now available in HTML and PDF versions.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 - [Oct-26-2019] Revision 282 (TP 3.4.4) was just published in all formats.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.